nas256/ece3400_team13/labs/lab3.md

 The provided VGA driver abstracts away most of the details of implementing VGA at a low level, and allows us to display a color given a set of x and y coordinates on the screen.

 The driver is run at 25 MHz in order to refresh the screen at 60 Hz.
-Each cycle, it outputs the desired color on the `PIXEL_COLOR_OUT` line which is mapped to the gpio pins connected to the RR DAC (described in a separate section).
+Each cycle, it outputs the desired color on the `PIXEL_COLOR_OUT` line which is mapped to the GPIO pins connected to the RR DAC (described in a separate section).
 The driver updates each pixel along a line, and then advances to the next line, overflowing to the first line after finishing the last pixel of the last line.

 ### Memory Block & Controller

 The `MAZE_MAPPER` module is responsible for storing a 5x4 array of 8 bit colors in a volatile memory block, communicating these values to the VGA module to correctly display them in a 5x4 grid on our screen, and to provide a write port to the data block to allow our SPI module to update its internal data.

-Storing the data is simple, and in order to do that we use a 4x5 multidimensional array of registers:
+Storing the data is simple, and in order to do that we use a 5x4 multidimensional array of registers:
 ```verilog
 reg [7:0] grid_array [3:0][4:0];
 ```